PhantasyCodes/SafeTalk/README.md

 ## Background

 In today's digital age, communication has evolved rapidly, and privacy concerns have become increasingly prevalent.
 While there are various messaging apps available, many users are seeking a platform that allows them to communicate anonymously and securely.
-This need has led to the development of Safetalk, an Android app designed to provide users with a secure and anonymous communication experience.
+In the context of vulnerable and marginalized communities, as well as individuals who have experienced abuse or are struggling with addiction, the need for a safe and anonymous communication platform is even more critical.
+Recognizing this need, Safetalk was developed as an Android app dedicated to providing a secure, stigma-free space for these groups to connect, share, and seek guidance and counseling.

 ## Problem